slendermannnggg/SC1015_FCED_TEAM_3/README.md

 # Phishing Detection #

-Our project explores solution to tackle the ever-growing threat to cybersecurity - phishing.
+Our project explores solutions to tackle the ever-growing threat to cybersecurity - phishing.

 Our Dataset was obtained from [Kaggle](https://www.kaggle.com/datasets/simaanjali/tes-upload)